The Study of Sculpture

-Some works may thrust their personal story behind their work, and others hold more secrets, causing the viewer to observe more and investigate deals with significant contemplative effort.
+Some works may reveal their personal story behind the work, while others conceal more secrets, prompting the viewer to observe more closely and investigate, requiring significant contemplative effort.
 So do not judge that which is not immediately apparent, and do not respect too hurriedly that which seems so straightforward.

 Q2.
 How do we look at sculptures differently indoors or in tight spaces?

-As we examine the complexity of the sculpture in more detail and its final placement, the surroundings of urban, suburban or countryside, the height of the work above ground and the distances to best observed approached.
-In my opinion, figurative work can be dwarfed by the surroundings unless it is heroic, and huge nonfigurative pieces convey to seem puny by a large landscape.
+As we examine the complexity of the sculpture in more detail, including its final placement, the surroundings of urban, suburban, or countryside areas, the height of the work above ground, and the distances to best observe and approach it.
+In my opinion, figurative work can be dwarfed by the surroundings unless it is heroic, and huge nonfigurative pieces seem puny in a large landscape.
 Therefore, it is crucial to question the scale and proportion of the sculpture, not the size, controlled by the relationship.
 For instance, by reducing the size of a head on a figure to less than that of regular human proportion, the image will have a scale that, when viewed in isolation, will make it appear more significant than life, no matter what actual size.
 This scaling process helps our brains distinguish the optical effect of looking at a tall figure.
 This observation skill also relates to those images that use the human, animal, or organic world as source material.
-Therefore, abstract work or formal idioms will use geometry, applied intuitive, to gain that subject juxtaposition of form to the location to correct the scale relative to the site.
+Therefore, abstract work or formal idioms will use geometry, applied intuitively, to gain that subject juxtaposition of form to the location to correct the scale relative to the site.

 Seen against a natural background, the perceived stability of sculpture becomes an interesting phenomenon.
 The constant movement of leaves and branches, sea or sky, emphasises the stable nature of the sculpture.
-Against such a background, an excellent figurative work, well placed, will create empathy in the spectator with the image and its situation.
-Imagining lightly or unclad figures standing silently in galeforce winds or snow-laden thigh-deep in winter is interesting.
+Against such a background, an excellent figurative work, well-placed, will create empathy in the spectator for the image and its situation.
+Imagining lightly or unclad figures standing silently in gale-force winds or snow-laden thigh-deep in winter is interesting.
 The image has a positive force if this sympathetic reaction is in you.
 Alternatively, imagine a work, first confronted in a quiet country landscape, transferred to a busy urban environment.
 According to the subject and placement, the image’s sense of authority will create an empathetic response.

 JOHN W. MILLS